-Starting our 40th year of expertise in delivering intellectual property to programmable devices, Data I/O® Corporation (NASDAQ:DAIO) offers complete, integrated manufacturing solution in wireless, automotive, programming center, semiconductor, and industrial control market segments for OEM, ODM, EMS and semiconductor companies.
+For 40 years, Data I/O® Corportion's (NASDAQ: DAIO) expertise is in delivering intellectual property to programmable devices offering complete, integrated manufacturing solution in wireless, automotive, programming center, semiconductor, and industrial control market segments for OEM, ODM, EMS and semiconductor companies.
 Data I/O provides hardware and software solutions for turn-key programming and device testing services, as well as in-system (on-board), in-line (right before use at the SMT line), or in-socket (off-line) programming with special manufacturing options such as serialization, traceability, version control, statistical data logging, co-planarity test, and bad block management.
 These solutions are scalable for small, medium and large volume applications with different device mixes.
 For further information on Data I/O, please visit www.dataio.com or call 800-426-1045.